Srecko727/COP4600-Nutshell/README.md

 # Rebecca Boes (1450-1929)/Srecko Markovic (1108-0530)

 # Description
-Our project somewhat acomplishes the goals of writing a command interpreter for a Korn shell-like command language in C using Lex and Yac running under Unix.
-Our project parses through command lines and executes some appropriate commands.
+Our Nutshell Term Project somewhat accomplishes the goals of writing a command interpreter for a Korn shell-like command language in C using Lex and Yacc running under Unix.
+It scans and parses through command line inputs and executes most required commands.

 # Declaration of Team Member work
 Rebecca Boes=RB / Srecko Markovic=SM
-Built-in Commands - RB and SM along with Michaels original code Non-built-in Commands - RB
+Built-in Commands - RB and SM along with Michael's original code Non-built-in Commands - RB
 Redirecting I/O with Non-built-in Commands - SM
 Using Pipes with Non-built-in Commands - RB and SM